pharmbio/big-data_course/cloud_and_docker_lab/Docker_and_Jupyter.md

 `-p 8888:8888` Allow container to use port 8888 of computer

-`--network host` (makes container part of jour host computer network - easier without port-mapping)
+`--network host` (makes container part of your host computer network - easier without port-mapping)

 Example command if you want to run on the server: